 Very strong SBW marks were observed during the industry survey of the Bounty Platform in 2007 and 2008 (O'Driscoll 2011a).
 The 2007 survey results suggested that the spawning stock size on the Bounty Platform had increased substantially since the 2005 assessment (Hanchet 2005), and, when taken in conjunction with data on the size and age distribution of the fish caught in the fishery, was indicative of very good recruitment from the 2002 year-class.
 As a result of this survey, the TACC for Bounty Platform SBW was increased to 10 000 t in 2008.
 The 2008 acoustic survey confirmed the large increase in SBW spawning stock size and the TACC was further increased to 15 000 t from 1 April 2009.
 However, estimated acoustic biomass on the Bounty Platform declined by a factor of four in 2009 (O'Driscoll 2011a), and this decline was supported by results from the 2010-12 surveys (O'Driscoll 2011b, 2012, 2013).
 The estimate of SBW biomass in 2013 was higher than the biomass from 2009-12, but less than half of the estimates from 2007 and 2008 (O'Driscoll et al. 2015).
-Due to the low biomass estimates in 2009 and 2010, and the uncertainty in how to interpret the changes in acoustic indices, the TACC for SBW6B was decreased to 6860 t from 1 April 2011 (Ministry for Primary Industries 2014).
+Due to the low biomass estimates in 2009 and 2010, and the uncertainty in how to interpret the changes in acoustic indices, the TACC for SBW6B was decreased to 6860 t from 1 April 2011.
 In 2013, the fishing industry agreed to voluntarily 'shelve' 2860 t of quota, so the catch limit for the Bounty Platform in 2013 was 4000 t.
-The catch limit for 2014 was set at a TACC of 6860 t, but an additional 'research' catch of up to 2000 t was allowed by MPI.
-The total reported catch from SBW6B in 2014 was 8827 t.
+The catch limit for 2014 was set at TACC of 6860 t, but an additional 'research' catch of up to 2000 t was allowed by Ministry for Primary Industries.
+The acoustic biomass estimate for 2014, based on the average of five snapshots, was 11 832 t (CV 31%).
+This was only 41% of the best estimate of 28 533 t (CV 27%) from 2013, and the lowest in the industry acoustic time-series since 2004 (O'Driscoll 2015).
+The TACC was reduced to 2940 t from 1 April 2015.

 The observed decline between 2008 and 2009 was too great to be explained solely by fishing and average levels of natural mortality of the 2002 year class (Dunn & Hanchet 2011).
-In the most recent stock assessment of the Bounty Platform in 2014, the assessment model was unable to reconcile the high biomass estimate from the 2013 survey with the series of low biomass estimates between 2009 and 2012 (Ministry for Primary Industries 2014).
+In the most recent stock assessment of the Bounty Platform in 2014, the assessment model was unable to reconcile the high biomass estimate from the 2013 survey with the series of low biomass estimates between 2009 and 2012 (Ministry for Primary Industries 2015).
 Although a new moderately strong 2007 year class has entered the fishery, it was not large enough to account for the large increase in biomass seen during the survey.
 The only way that the model could reconcile these survey estimates was by estimating a much higher catchability for the 2013 survey.
-Indeed, in that context, the results of the 2013 survey were more consistent with the results of the 2007 and 2008 surveys.
+Indeed, in that context, the results of the 2013 survey were more consistent with the results of the 2007 and 2008 surveys (O'Driscoll et al. 2016).

 Given the recent changes in TACC and ongoing uncertainty about the status of the Bounty Platform stock, it is very important to continue to monitor acoustic estimates of spawning SBW in that area.
-The 10-year research programme for deepwater fisheries identifies the need for annual acoustic surveys from industry vessels on the Bounty Platform.
-A further aggregation-based survey was therefore carried out from FV Tomi Maru 87 in August 2014 following the same protocols as in 2004-13 (O'Driscoll 2011a).
+The 10-year research programme for deepwater fisheries identified the need for annual acoustic surveys from industry vessels on the Bounty Platform.
+No SBW surveys were funded by Ministry for Primary Industries in 2015, but a further aggregation-based survey was carried out from FV Tomi Maru 87 in August 2015 directly funded by the Deepwater Group Limited.
+This survey followed the same protocols as those in 2004-14 (O'Driscoll 2011a).